 Learn how to draw a great looking Tea Cup with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Tea Cup drawing.

 "Are they gonna live happily ever after, Mama?"

 A tea cup or teacup is a type of drinking glass especially designed for serving hot tea.

 Teacups are generally shorter but wider than coffee mugs.
 Morning tea cups may be larger than afternoon tea cups.
 Oriental tea cups are often smaller still and lack handles.

 Teacups are generally part of a tea set for preparing and serving the beverage.
 Such a set may include a teapot, saucers, teaspoons, and other paraphernalia.

 Scroll down for a downloadable PDF of this tutorial.

 Tea has been important to many cultures for millennia.
 This beverage is made from boiling the leaves of the tea plant.
 In China, it has been consumed for about 5,000 years.
 Tea first reached Europe in 1610.

 In 1773, American patriots famously dumped chests of tea into Boston Harbor in an event known as the Boston Tea Party.
 They did so to protest taxes and their lack of representation in the British government.